CoolBitX-Technology/sygna-bridge-util/README.md

 ## Crypto

-Encoding, Decoding, Signing and Verifying in Sygna.
+Dealing with encoding, decoding, signing and verifying in Sygna Bridge.

-### ECIES Encode an Deocde private information
+### ECIES Encoding an Decoding

+During the communication of VASPs, there are some private information that must be encrypted.
+We use ECIES(Elliptic Curve Integrated Encryption Scheme) to securely encrypt these private data so that they can only be accessed by the recipient.

 ```javascript